Are ADHD medications overprescribed in kids?

 There are two types of ADHD medications — stimulant and non-stimulant.
 The stimulant type is the most effective for the majority of people.
 It’s also the most prescribed.
 This group includes drugs like Ritalin, Concerta, Focalin, Adderall, and Vyvanse.

 Stimulant drugs for ADHD have been around for many decades.
 Ritalin, the first, was approved for use in kids in 1962.
 It’s been widely used to treat ADHD since 1980.
-That’s when ADHD (then called ADD) was recognized as an official psychiatric diagnosis.3
+That’s when ADHD (then called ADD) was recognized as an official psychiatric diagnosisopens in a new tab.

 Stimulant medications are shown to reduce ADHD symptoms and limit the negative effects ADHD can have on a child’s life.